Fonty02/Tesi/README.md

 * **src/default_tracker.py** tracks the emissions of a given algorithm with default and statically defined parameters on a given dataset (both passed as script’s arguments).

 NOTES:
-1. All the available models and dataset are defined in **src/config/global_config.py** file.
+1. All the available models and datasets are defined in **src/config/global_config.py** file.
 2. The deafult parameters are definded in **src/config/params_config.py** file.
 3. The results are saved in **results_shared** folder.
 4. Parameters names are case unsensitive while parameters values are case sensitive.